minio/minio/docs/erasure/README.md

 ## What is Bit Rot protection?

 Bit Rot, also known as data rot or silent data corruption is a data loss issue faced by disk drives today.
-Data on the drive may silently get corrupted without signalling an error has occurred, making bit rot more dangerous than a permanent hard drive failure.
+Data on the drive may silently get corrupted without signaling an error has occurred, making bit rot more dangerous than a permanent hard drive failure.

 Minio's erasure coded backend uses high speed [HighwayHash](https://blog.minio.io/highwayhash-fast-hashing-at-over-10-gb-s-per-core-in-golang-fee938b5218a) checksums to protect against Bit Rot.